 1. Introduction to card links

-1.2 Parent/Child cards – this type of relationship enables you to breakdown a task (parent card) into smaller pieces of work (child cards) and track each child card and its metric separately.
+With the child/parent relationship between cards, you can slice a big work item or even an entire project into smaller items.
+This type of relationship enables you to break down a task (parent card) into smaller pieces of work (child cards) and track each child card separately.

-1.4 Successor/Predecessor cards – this relationship creates rules of order in the breakdown of your work via dependencies between the cards.
-If this connection is established, the system will not allow you to start working on the successor, if its predecessor is in the Backlog or Requested sections.
+This relationship creates rules of order in the breakdown of your work via dependencies between the cards.
+If this connection is established, the system allows you to start working on the successor card, if its predecessor card is in the Backlog or Requested sections.
 The successor cannot be finished if its predecessor is in the "In progress" section.

-To learn how to make links between cards, please read the dedicated article "How to Link and Create a Breakdown of a Card?".
+To learn how to create links between cards and how to break down a card, please read the dedicated article "How to Link and Create a Breakdown of a Card?".

 On hover, you will see details about each linked card from the parent card itself.